Namibia Safari

 Cape Cross Seal Colony

-This colony of Cape Fur Seals is one of the largest in the world, home to approximately 80 000 to 100 000 of these so-called 'seals', which are in fact a species of sea lion.
-Day trips to the colony are offered and the seals can be viewed from a walkway at a distance of roughly 200 metres.
+This colony of Cape Fur Seals is one of the largest in the world, home to approximately 80 000 to 100 000 of these so-called 'seals,' which are in fact a species of sea lion.
+Day trips to the colony are offered, and the seals can be viewed from a walkway at a distance of roughly 200 meters.

 Palmwag